Arkadipta-Kundu/eatthatfrog/README.md

 - Users can view their completion score as a percentage.

 ## Installation
 To use the Task Completion Calculator, simply download the project files and open the `index.html` file in a web browser.
-Or go to this site [clik here](https://eatthatfrog.netlify.app/)
+Or go to this site [click here](https://eatthatfrog.netlify.app/) .

 ## Usage
 1. Input the total number of tasks for each category (Class A, Class B, and Class C) in the corresponding input fields.